This is automatic generated document for things in Swow\Signal class

 This constant holds SIGTTOU value, it’s platform-dependent.

-At Linux mips64 platform, this constant may have a value 27 At macOS platform, this constant means “like TTIN for output if (tp->t_local&LTOSTOP)” At Windows platform, this constant may not exist
+At Linux mips64 platform, this constant may have a value 27 At macOS platform, this constant means “like TTIN for output if (tp->t_local<OSTOP)” At Windows platform, this constant may not exist

 This constant holds SIGURG value, it’s platform-dependent.